Latency Reduction for Mobile Edge Computing in HetNets by Uplink and Downlink Decoupled Access: System Model

-with $W^{dl}$ being the downlink bandwidth and $\mathrm{P}_{D,k}^{dl}(\gamma^{dl}_k)$ is the probability of coverage in the downlink, i.e., the probability that the instantaneous SINR is larger than or equal to the corresponding thresholds $\gamma^{dl}_k$ for a typical MU in the DL.
-Assuming identical per-tier SIR thresholds ($\gamma_k^{dl}=\gamma^{dl}$ for all $k$), the DL coverage probability is derived in \cite{downlink} as
+with $W^{dl}$ being the DL bandwidth and $\mathrm{P}_{D,k}^{dl}(\gamma^{dl}_k)$ is the probability of coverage in the DL, i.e., the probability that the instantaneous SINR is larger than or equal to the corresponding thresholds $\gamma^{dl}_k$ for a typical MU in the DL.
+Assuming identical per-tier SIR thresholds ($\gamma_k^{dl}=\gamma^{dl}$ for all $k$), the DL coverage probability is derived in \cite{andre_dl} as

-with $\psi(\gamma^{dl},4)= \sqrt{\gamma^{dl}} \arctan{\sqrt{ \gamma^{dl}}}$.
+with $\psi(\gamma^{dl},4)= \sqrt{\gamma^{dl}} \arctan{\sqrt{ \gamma^{dl}}}$ \cite{downlink}.
 The time, in seconds, necessary to complete the downlink transmission from the $k$th tier in coupled access is